This Is Just Embarrassing

 “DOGE just posted secret NOFORN info on their website about [intelligence community] headcount, so currently people are scrambling to check if their info has been accessed,” said one Defense Intelligence Agency employee, who requested anonymity to avoid retaliation from senior leaders.

 If you haven’t been following the Mayor Eric Adams scandal, this bit from last night’s Chris Hayes show will help.
 Basically, the SDNY prosecutors have a massive case against Adams going back to 2014 or so.
 He’s been accused of accepting undisclosed gifts and bribes from foreign interests for a long time.
 There is a ton of evidence.
-But Adams cozied up to Trump, and a quid pro quo was worked out with the new people at DoJ that the charges would be dropped (but with prejudice; he might still be prosecuted in the future) as long as he was on Trump’s team regarding handling of migrants.
+But Adams cozied up to Trump, and a quid pro quo was worked out with the new people at DoJ that the charges would be dropped (but without prejudice; he might still be prosecuted in the future) as long as he was on Trump’s team regarding handling of migrants.
 Basically, Mayor Adams now works for Trump instead of NYC.
 So now a number of high-level prosecutors have resigned because the quid pro quo was so obvious that they couldn’t put their names to it.
 As of this writing I’m not sure the charges have been dropped yet.
 I understand the DoJ has now filed to have the case dismissed.

 And here is the background on how Musk and Trump helped themselves to $80 million in New York City’s bank account and, of course, lied about what the money was for to justify the theft.
 Watch Chris Hayes break up over the overdraft fee.